 return f"<Team {self.id}>"

 We're using a new data type Table to define a table that builds a many-to-many association.
 The first parameter we pass is the name of the resulting table, which we name association.
 Next, we pass Base.metadata to associate our table with the same declarative base that our data models extend.
-Lastly, we create two columns that serve as foreign keys to each of the tables we're associating: we're linking Player's team_id column with Team's id column.
+Lastly, we create two columns that serve as foreign keys to each table we're associating: we're linking Player's team_ida column with Team's id column.

-The essence of what we're really doing here is creating a third table that associates our two tables.
-We could also achieve this by creating a third data model, but creating an association table is a bit more straightforward.
-From here on out, we can now query association_table directly to get records from our players and teams table.
+The essence of what we're doing here is creating a third table that associates our two tables.
+We could also achieve this by creating a third data model, but creating an association table is more straightforward.
+From here on out, we can now query association_table directly to get records from our Player and Team tables.

 The final step of implementing an association table is to set a relationship on our data model.
 Notice how we set a relationship on Player as we did previously, but this time we set the secondary attribute equal to the name of our association table.